February 15, 2006 by AK

 The funerary voice of iron

-It might be a better idea to link the original “voice of metal” to “the iron tongue of midnight” to parallel the link to Derzhavin’s On the Death of Prince Meschersky, which begins with “Word of times!
+It might be a better idea to link the original “voice of metal” to “the iron tongue of midnight” to parallel the link to Derzhavin’s On the Death of Prince Meschersky, which begins with “Speech of time!
 Ring of metal!” referring to time as measured by the striking clock.